montara-io/dbt-command-center/README.md

 - Don't forget to update the version in `setup.py`

 - A new version is automatically released with every push to the main branch.
 The GitHub Action will build the package and upload it to PyPI.

+### Anonymous usage data

+We strive to make dbt Command Center better by understanding how it is used.
+To do this, we collect anonymous usage data.
+This does not include any personal information or data from your dbt runs.
+You can opt-out by setting the environment variable `DCC_DISABLE_ANALYTICS` to `true`.